sinclairzx81/hammer/readme.md

 ```
 ## Tasks

 Hammer provides support for running tasks to automate build workflow.
-To use, create a `hammer.ts` file in the current working directory.
+To use tasks, create a `hammer.ts` file in the current working directory.
 You can call any exported function from the `task` command.

 ```typescript
 export function print(message: string) {